 What vaccines are used in Australia?

-Two vaccines, the Pfizer/ BioNTech vaccine and the AstraZeneca/Oxford vaccine, have been approved by the Therapeutics Goods Administration (TGA) for use in Australia.
+Four vaccines, the Pfizer/BioNTech, AstraZeneca/Oxford, Moderna/Spikevax, and Novavax/Nuvaxovid vaccines have all been approved by the Therapeutics Goods Administration (TGA) for use in Australia.
 Approval has also been given for the AstraZeneca vaccine to be manufactured in Australia.

 Click on the following links to review: